cbrnr/python-intro-short/04-Functions/04-Functions.md

 Calling functions with keyword arguments
 ----------------------------------------
-Normally, Python assigns arguments passed in a function call by position.
+Normally, Python assigns arguments passed to a function call by position.
 That is, if we call `add(5, 3)`, the first parameter `x` gets the value `5`, and the second parameter `y` gets the value `3`.
 Specifying arguments in a function call by position is referred to as *positional arguments*.

 However, this can quickly get unwieldy if a function has many parameters.
 Consider the following function definition: